 4 Surprising Ways A Clean House Improves Your Home's Value

-No matter how much you love your home, it is always in your best interest to treat it like an investment.
+No matter how much you love your home, it is always in your best interest to treat it as an investment.
 Naturally, you’ll want to do whatever you can to maximize its value while you own it.

 Raising the value of your home takes a concerted effort.
 When it comes to increasing a home’s value, it’s easy to think about costly renovations, repairs, and paint jobs.
 While all of these can make a substantial difference, it’s important not to sleep on the smaller things, like simply cleaning up.